pyxu-org/pyxu/doc/index.rst

 Governance and Team
 ===================
-Pyxu is an **open source project** developed and maintained primarily by members of the `EPFL Center for Imaging <https://imaging.epfl.ch/>`_, but the repo itself is public and we welcome external contributions.
+Pyxu is an **open-source project** developed and maintained primarily by members of the `EPFL Center for Imaging <https://imaging.epfl.ch/>`_, but the repository itself is public and we welcome external contributions.
 We are committed to keeping the project public and owned by the community through a meritocratic and consensus-based governance.
-Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
+Anyone with an interest in the project can join the community, contribute to the project design, and participate in the decision-making process.

 .. grid:: 1 2 3 3
     :gutter: 3